 * Click here for rating key

 Tinto Restaurant Review: The map of Spain on Tinto’s sepia-colored menu is marked with thirteen tiny T-shaped corkscrews to indicate the northern Spanish cities chef-owner Jose Garces visited researching the pintxos, or Basque-style small plates, he wanted on his menu.
 Designed to resemble a wine cellar, the expanded Tinto spotlights the very best of the Spanish table and a 50-plus-bottle wine list that highlights Spain’s grapes.
 Plates are meant to be shared.
 For the indecisive, the $55 chef's tasting lets you survey the sprawling menu.
-If you're picking yourself, try a sampling of the charcuterie with its paper-thin jamón Serrano, spicy chorizo Pamplona and marbled saucisson sec.
-Seafood delicacies include moules basquaise, tender PEI mussels with bits of chorizo in a tomato sauce spiked with peppers and onions and served with a side of spicy frites and lemon aïoli.
-Even humble marinated tuna is transformed with the addition of a boquerone, a tender, fresh white anchovy served on a mini croissant.
-Overall, ingredients are startlingly fresh, presentation is first-class, and service informed.
-For dessert, a toffee and black pepper custard with fig and pistachio is a fine and unusual postscript.
+If you're picking yourself, try a sampling of the charcuterie with its paper-thin jamón Serrano, spicy chorizo Pamplona, and marbled saucisson sec.
+Seafood delicacies include octopus served with smoked green olive aïoli.
+Even humble marinated tuna is transformed with the addition of pickled guindilla on a bocadillo.
+Overall, ingredients are startlingly fresh, presentation is first-class and service informed.
+For dessert, try the sherry ice cream with prune, Marcona almonds and membrillo.
 Ask about regularly scheduled wine dinners, always a special treat.